Avicted/discord-2000/README.md

 ### Adding or modifying an entity

 Create a new migration:
 `npm run typeorm migration:generate -- -n InitialUserModel`

-Build the codebase including the typescript migrations `npm run compile`
+Build the codebase including the typescript migrations:
+`npm run compile`

 Show all migrations and their current state